3.2.2 Slurm Cluster User Manual

 • For other groups, jobs from gpupwa group, 75% jobs are finished within one hour according to statistics, it is recommended to submit these short jobs to the QOS debug.

-• Users who already have his/her account granted could skip this step.
+• Users who already have a cluster ID and get granted could skip this step.

 sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified